 Assuming – Developer 1, Developer 2, and Tester 1 have a Planned full day off for three different days.
 By applying that we can see from this picture, that the total and Individual capacity is reduced accordingly.

-That eat up Times for everyone Consider the Time it will take for other meetings and Agile Ceremonies.
+That eats up Time for everyone Consider the Time it will take for other meetings and Agile Ceremonies.
 The below picture represents the typical time a Teams Spends at each ceremony and other meetings

-Plan it accordingly so your team can focus, on any unplanned time loss keeping in mind the daily time off, Adhoc unplanned meetings, other official activities, training, Discussion with SMEs,s, etc. Remember for a planned activity your can still calculate beforehand.
-We keep the focus factor for anything that can not be planned.
+Plan it accordingly so your team can focus on any unplanned time loss keeping in mind the daily time off, Ad hoc unplanned meetings, other official activities, training, Discussion with SMSs, etc. Remember for a planned activity you can still calculate beforehand.
+We keep the focus factor for anything that cannot be planned.
 That value can vary from 75% to 95%

 - Step 1 Calculate – Sprint Duration